salmasumona/private-chat/README.md

 by this project i am trying to learning some basic concepts of node.js (route, unit test, password encrypt, token based authentication , real-time communication etc ..).

 Express - Used for server create and setup , routing.
 For real-time communication used socket.io.
 Mocha and Chai - For unit testing.
-Bcryptjs -Uused for password encryption/ decryption.
+Bcryptjs -Used for password encryption/ decryption.

 Jsonwebtoken - Used for token based authentication.
 Mongojs - To access MongoDB.